• Home /

 Mortgage loan limits are reviewed and updated annually, usually during the last week of November.
 New loan limits go into effect on January 1 each year.

-Mortgage loans that exceed the local loan limits are also known as jumbo loans.
+Mortgage loans exceeding local loan limits are known as jumbo loans.
 These fall into the category of portfolio mortgages.

 What Credit Score Is Needed To Buy a House?